vatesfr/xen-orchestra/docs/troubleshooting.md

 $ tail -f /var/log/syslog
 ```

-You can read more about logs [in the dedicated chapter](logs.md).
+You can read more about logs [in the dedicated logs chapter](logs.md).

 ### Ghost tasks

-If you have ghost tasks accumulating in your XenOrchestra you can try the following actions in order:
+If you have ghost tasks accumulating in your Xen Orchestra you can try the following actions in order:

 1. refresh the web page
 1. disconnect and reconnect the Xen pool/server owning the tasks